nicocvn/cppreg/Performance.md

 ## Test Setup

 For a test example, let's use an imaginary Cortex M0 based microcontroller with the intention of having the UART send out a small string and then toggle two LEDs (PIN1 and PIN3) after every full string transmission.
 Why imaginary?
-Because a real implimentation will be longer than most screens, but a real implimentation is provided at the end.
+Because a real implimentation will be longer than most screens.
 An example will be written in C using CMSIS style, then in C++ using CPPReg, and a comparison of the assembly output of both using GCC-ARM with links to GodBolt so the examples can be fiddled with.

 ### Example peripheral